bishlasagna/leah-never-knows/README.md

-- 👋 Hi, I’m Leah! (@leah-never-knows) Nice to meet you!
+- 👋 Hi, I’m Leah (明月) Q.
-- I’m interested in coding, frontend/ backend development, hardware engineering
+- I’m interested in coding, frontend/ backend development, hardware engineering etc.
-- I’m currently learning Bioresource Science and Engineering, with Design and Computer Science
+- I’m currently learning Earth Sciences and Engineering, with Design and Computer Science
-- I’m looking to collaborate on ... practically anything
+- How to reach me: email: qi.ming.yue13@gmail.com //
-- How to reach me: email: qi.ming.yue13@gmail.com // pinterest: @einekleineme
+- PS: Please do not spam my email.
+Only for official/ collaboration purposes.
+Have a nice day!

 <!---